Trainer (games): Automated tools used in trainer making

 In the past, trainers were often coded in assembly language or any of the high level language available at the time.
 Today, trainers can also be made with automated trainer making tools that just require basic information about cheats such as address and injection code, the program then compiles the trainer using pre-defined values and settings requiring no programming skill from the end-user.
 The most popular trainer making tool used today is Cheat Engine which supports wide variety of injection types and pointers, other tools that were used in past but are no longer as applicable are Trainer Maker Kit, Game Trainer Studio and Trainer Creation Kit etc. Some of the advanced techniques that Cheat Engine trainers supports include code injection, code shifting and the flexibility and versatility provided by its Lua scripting which has phased out other trainer making tools which lacked the support for some of these features.

-Game Trainer Studio

-Game Trainer Studio (GTS) was a revolutionary tool at its time as it was a WYSIWYG trainer maker with buttons and tools you could drag and place on screen with the ability to add "poke" codes i.e., addresses to write hex values to.
-The reason it used "poke" is because most of the trainers were first made using the TSearch easyWrite system.
-Today the developer of GTS can be found by the name UberFoX.

-One notable aspect of how GTS worked is that it would take the trainer design created visually by the user and use MASM (Microsoft Macro Assembler) to compile it into a very efficient small executable, often just 2-4 KB in size, that served as the final trainer program.
-This method provided highly optimized trainer files despite the convenience of the WYSIWYG interface.
-GTS remains ironically still functional (with a bit of work) despite being 20+ years old and no updates in all that time.